 - ASP.NET Error Handling

-- Creating, reviewing and running the new project
+- Creating, reviewing, and running a new project

-- Customizing the UI using styles, graphics and a master page
+- Customizing the UI with styles, graphics, and a master page

 - Adding pages and navigation

 - Displaying menu details and product data

 - Including an administrator role and a user to the application